The Mt. Ebal Curse Tablet

 The Book of Job speaks of Job’s desire to write on lead with an iron pen (Job 19:24).

-That book many scholars peg as the oldest biblical text.
-One reason is that it does not allude to the Law of Moses.4
+That book, many scholars peg as the oldest biblical text.
+One reason is that it does not allude to the Law of Moses.2

 Photo by Pixabay on Pexels.com

-Maybe the defixio concept sprang from that or a similar exceedingly ancient tradition.
+The defixio concept could have come from that or a similar ancient tradition

-Might other clues provide insights about this enigma?
+Will new clues give insights?
 Find out in my next post.

 Let me know below in “comments”.